So, you purchase a comfortable and cool design welder’s cap.

 If you’re doing overhead welding, you need to protect your neck and head from the flying sparks.
 This time, adjust the cap to have the bill at the back of your head.

-3. How to wear a welding cap while welding at one-side angle
+4. How to wear a welding cap while welding at a one-sided angle

-Likewise, if you’re welding on the one-side angle, notice which of your ear and chin are facing up.
-Wear the cap sideways so that the bill is over that ear to protect your ear from the hot molted metal.
+Likewise, if you’re welding on the one-sided angle, notice which of your ears and chin are facing up.
+Wear the cap sideways so that the bill is over that ear to protect your ear from the hot, molten metal.

 To sum up, consider your position while welding and put the bill of the cap wherever you need to.